ainlovescode/my-first-flask-app/README.md

 For naming, please obey the following conventions:

 - constants are to be fully CAPITALISED
-- functions and variables are to follow camelCase
+- functions and variables are to follow snake_case